cep-sose2024/rhein_sec/README.md

 * ASP .NET core 8.0.
 * Hashicorp Vault 1.16.2.
-* Rust for the Client side of the application.
+* Rust for the client side of the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>